 Who says all your side dishes need to be savory?
 This traditional southern Hot Baked Curried Fruit recipe features a mix of canned fruits topped with a rich butter, brown sugar, and curry mixture that’s baked into sweet, fruity perfection.
 It’s a great classic side dish for either Thanksgiving or Christmas.

-This is a fall and winter recipe which uses readily available canned fruits along with butter, brown sugar, and curry powder.
-When it’s cooking the fragrance will fill your home with a beautiful holiday scent!
+This is a fall and winter recipe that uses readily available canned fruits along with butter, brown sugar, and curry powder.
+When it’s cooking, the fragrance will fill your home with a beautiful holiday scent!

 - It’s the perfect side dish for holiday dinners and adds a touch of sweetness to a buffet loaded with savory food.